simpledimplejohn/robogersNeighborhood/README.md

 Describe: robogerize()
 Test: "It should return a range of numbers from 0 to the user inputted number when then user inputs a number" Expect(robogerize(5).toEqual([0, 1, 2, 3, 4, 5]);

+Describe: robogerize()
+Test: "It should return search the returned array and replace the number 3 with "Won't you be my neighbor" Expect(robogerize(5).toEqual([0, 1, 2, "Won't you be my neighbor?, 4, 5]);